-The Adelaide Zero Dashboard estimates 148 people are sleeping rough on our city streets each night.
-It’s clear that we need to do more to end homelessness and provide more affordable housing and social housing in our city.
+Additionally, the Adelaide Zero Dashboard estimates 148 people are sleeping rough on our city streets each night.
+It’s clear that we need to do more to end homelessness and provide social housing in our city.

 I believe housing is a human right and everyone deserves a roof over their head and a place to call home.

-- Advocate for Inclusion Re-zoning to encourage more affordable housing and social housing in our city.
+- Inclusion Re-zoning to encourage more affordable housing and social housing in our city.

-- Explore opportunities to activate vacant buildings and discourage owners from keeping buildings vacant for prolonged periods.
+- Activating vacant buildings and discouraging owners from keeping buildings vacant for prolonged periods.

-- Advocate for increased support for rough sleepers, including safe places to sleep with increased access to services and amenities (particularly during extreme weather events. )
+- Increased support for rough sleepers, including safe places to sleep with increased access to services and amenities (particularly during extreme weather events. )

-- Advocate for state and federal governments to provide more funding for social housing and to organisations that provide support to rough sleepers.
+- State and federal governments to provide more funding for social housing and to organisations that provide support to rough sleepers.

-- Support the important work undertaken by the Hutt Street Centre and Adelaide Day Centre.
+- The important work undertaken by the Hutt Street Centre and Adelaide Day Centre.

-- Work with the Adelaide Zero Project and partner organisations towards the goal of ending homelessness in our city.
+- Working with the Adelaide Zero Project and partner organisations towards the goal of ending homelessness in our city.